 The key emotion for each archetype is the emotion we need to be in touch with, and capable of feeling, in order to unlock the door to this side of ourselves.
-Being in touch with our joy of life is essential if we are to be able to access the qualities of our Heart Centred Leader and embody her.
+Being in touch with our joy of life is essential if we are to be able to access the qualities of our Heart Centred Leader and embody these.
 This doesn’t mean we’re joyful all the time when we’re inhabiting our Heart Centred Leader – there may be much sacrifice, difficulty and hard work in leading ourselves and others through life.
 However it means we need to cultivate a bedrock of joy and contentment that we can come back to regularly and rest in.
 The source of this joy is a sense of our own worth, beauty and essential goodness.
 This is self-love, in which we can sit confidently and lovingly as we radiate joy and love out to the world.

-Along with this internal joy and self love comes a sense that other people, too, are basically worthy and essentially good.
+Along with this internal joy and self-love comes a sense that other people, too, are basically worthy and essentially good.

 The element of fire

 We find that fire is a good symbol for the Heart Centred Leader.
 It represents the warmth and the passion of this place.
-We say we have ‘fire in our belly’, or we are ‘on fire’ when we are full of passion and vision.
+We say we have ‘fire in our belly’ or we are ‘on fire’ when we are full of passion and vision.
 We say we are ‘burnt out’ when we have been leading too much, without receiving the support, guidance, rest and nurture required.

-I helpful to light a candle when working with The Heart Centred Leader.
+Because of this association with fire we often find it helpful to light a candle when working with The Heart Centred Leader.

 There is one message which particularly harms our ability to embody our Heart Centred Leader.
 This is the message that we are not good enough.